ev3dev/ev3dev-lang-python/docs/other.rst

 Wheels
 ------
 All Wheel class units are in millimeters.
-The ``diameter_mm`` and ``width_mm`` of the wheel must be specified whenever a new child Wheel class is added to ``ev3dev2/wheel.py``.
 The diameter and width for various lego wheels can be found at http://wheels.sariel.pl/

 .. autoclass:: ev3dev2.wheel.Wheel
     :members: